-The Dignity in Care campaign was launched in November 2006, and is hosted by the Social Care Institute for Excellence, and aims to put dignity and respect at the heart of UK care services.
+The Dignity in Care campaign was launched in November 2006, and aims to put dignity and respect at the heart of UK care services.

-The campaign's core values are about having dignity in our hearts minds and actions, changing the culture of care services and placing a greater emphasis on improving the quality of care and the experience of citizens using services including NHS hospitals, community services, care homes and home support services.
+The campaign's core values are about having dignity in our hearts minds and actions, changing the culture of services and placing a greater emphasis on improving the quality of care and the experience of citizens using services.

 In support of this campaign, people across the country from all walks of life, are signing up as Dignity Champions.
 For more information on what it means to be a Dignity Champion, and to sign up, take a look at our Becoming a Dignity Champion section.

 Join us also on our facebook page - Dignity in Action (opens new window).